-- In the 2024-2025 academic year a total of 18 AFLS-ENTO Ph.D. students were enrolled.
-Of these, three successfully presented and passed their entrance seminars during this time joining a total of 14 AFLS-ENTO Ph.D. students to have done so. - Ideal- 100%: All presentations earned passing scores from graduate committees requiring an average of three or higher on the provided example rubric (Supporting Attachment 1). - One AFLS-ENTO Ph.D. student presented an exit seminar during this period and also passed. - Over the past academic year participation by both students and faculty members in departmental seminars has increased dramatically and shows the unified effort by the departmental curriculum committee to integrate departmental seminars into seminar courses and provide a revamped platform for student entrance/exit seminars.
+- In the 2024-2025 academic year a total of eight ENTO M.S. students were enrolled.
+All eight have completed entrance seminars and five of the eight have also completed exit seminars. - Ideal- 100%: All presentations earned passing scores from graduate committees requiring an average of three or higher on the provided example rubric (Supporting Attachment 1). - Over the past academic year participation by both students and faculty members in departmental seminars has increased dramatically and shows the unified effort by the departmental curriculum committee to integrate departmental seminars into seminar courses and provide a revamped platform for student entrance/exit seminars.